magenta-aps/mox/doc/user/api.rst

 Operations
 ==========

-Each of the operations is describe in general first with special consideration for each object-type afterwards.
+Each of the operations is described in general first with special consideration for each object-type afterwards.

 .. toctree::